Noorda College of Osteopathic Medicine - Noorda-COM

 Interview Options: Option to interview virtually or in-person

 Virtual Shadowing Options?
-Will accept EITHER virtual or in-person shadowing
+Will not require any shadowing

 Accepts online coursework to fulfill prerequisite requirements?
-Yes
+Yes, but only in certain circumstances

-Not to include independent study coursework.
+Not to include independent study coursework

 Accepts prerequisite coursework pass/fail grades?
-Yes
+Yes, but only in certain circumstances

 Courses impacted by COVID-19.